dcTeam23/course/content/fundamentals/Markdown.md

 You can create a nested list by indenting one or more list items below another item.

-To create a nested list using the web editor on {% data variables.product.product_name %} or a text editor that uses a monospaced font, like [{% data variables.product.prodname_vscode %}](https://code.visualstudio.com/), you can align your list visually.
+To create a nested list using the web editor on Github or a text editor that uses a monospaced font, like [VSCode](https://code.visualstudio.com/), you can align your list visually.
 Type space characters in front of your nested list item until the list marker character (<kbd>-</kbd> or <kbd>*</kbd>) lies directly below the first character of the text in the item above it.

 ```markdown
 1. First list item